rtlabs-com/p-net/doc/creating_gsdml_files.rst

 Entering values
 ---------------
 Values are written in double quotes.
+Different attributes have different types:

-To enter several values (including a range of values), write ``"0..4 7 9"``.
+* ValueList: To enter several values (including a range of values), write "0..4 7 9"
+* TokenList1: Semicolon separated values, for example "Legacy;Advanced"

 File structure